tomlo0925/git-basic-2019-10-22-3-17-11-916/README.md

 ## Exercises

-- [ ] Fork this repo
+- [v] Fork this repo
-- [ ] Clone this repo
+- [v] Clone this repo
-- [ ] Update the README: add some lines to the end and push them to GitHub
+- [v] Update the README: add some lines to the end and push them to GitHub
 - [ ] Create a new file called `newfile.txt`, add some contents to it and push it to GitHub
 - [ ] Update newfile.txt and push the changes to GitHub
 - [ ] Open the repository on GitHub and make changes to `newfile.txt`